 Be sure to prepare your cake pan with cooking spray and flour before adding the batter.
 That way, it will be easier to remove.
-Allow the cake to cool about 1 hour, then remove from the pan.
+Allow the cake to cool for about 1 hour, then remove it from the pan.
 Wait at least 12 hours (preferably 24 hours) before beginning to work with the cake.
 Leave the baked cake uncovered because you want it to dry out just a bit.

 Before you start trimming the cake to create shapes for your cake train, make a pattern for each piece using construction paper or thin cardboard the same size as the sheet cake.
-Using a pencil, sketch each part of the train, then cut out the pieces and arrange on the cake, trying to avoid leaving too many scraps of cake.
+Using a pencil, sketch each part of the train, then cut out the pieces and arrange them on the cake, trying to avoid leaving too many scraps of cake.
 Using a serrated knife, carefully trim around each pattern piece.

 Now you can build your train cake!
 Of course, simpler designs make this process easier.
 Frost each individual piece with a thin layer of stiff frosting.
-If using store-bought frosting, avoid "creamy" selections and consider stirring in 2-3 tablespoons of powdered sugar before spreading on the cake to make the frosting more sticky.
+If using store-bought frosting, avoid "creamy" selections and consider stirring in 2–3 tablespoons of powdered sugar before spreading it on the cake to make the frosting more sticky.

 Suggested Candy Decorations for Cake Trains

-- Peppermint or spearmint disks - for wheels
+- Peppermint or spearmint disks (for wheels)

 - Cinnamon red hots